 Janet is an accredited senior caseworker and supervisor under the Law Society’s Immigration and Asylum scheme.
 She writes case law updates on immigration detention for the Legal Action Group (LAG) magazine.
 She is also a member of the Immigration Law Practitioners’ Association and Police Actions Lawyers Group.

-Janet has represented over 35 families, who were detained by the Home Office or who were separated through immigration detention, in public law and private law claims which have resulted in settlements ranging between £25,000 – £125,000.
+Janet has represented numerous families, who were detained by the Home Office or who were separated through immigration detention, in public law and private law claims which have resulted in settlements ranging between £25,000 – £125,000.
 Janet acts in a number of cases involving the treatment of migrants by the state more generally, ranging from the imposition of curfews to failures to provide free NHS care.
-She also acts in a significant number of cases for unaccompanied children within Europe and beyond who are seeking to reunite with family members in the UK.
+She also acted in a significant number of cases for unaccompanied children within Europe and beyond who are seeking to reunite with family members in the UK.

 Janet also represents Humanists UK in a number of interventions challenging the abortion regime in Northern Ireland.
 Janet was one of a group of lawyers and campaigners to be named Humanist of the Year 2018 by Humanists UK.

 "Janet Farrell leaves no stone unturned in her investigation of a case; she will have thought about all of the issues."
 "She is extremely meticulous and I entirely trust her judgement."

 "Her preparation and research is pretty unbelievable."
 "She's sharp, focused and tactical, and provides extremely high-quality legal representation."

 "Janet is a superb lawyer who is very committed to what she does and has a real understanding of the law."